bradleeharr/DigitalQamModulation/README.md

 ### Upsampling and Modulation

 When the baseband signal is modulated, the real and imaginary parts go into the amplitude and the phase of the signal.
 For example, in the below image, there are 4 distinct amplitude levels: this is because in the 16-QAM constellation, there is a possibility of 4 different amplitudes.
 For each amplitude, value, there are 4 possible phase differences.
-The differences in amplitude is why this is called 'amplitude' modulation, and the fact that we use an imaginary and a real part to the signal to getnerate phase differences for each amplitude is why this is called 'quadrature' amplitude modulation.
+The differences in amplitude is why this is called 'amplitude' modulation, and the fact that we use an imaginary and a real part to the signal to generate phase differences for each amplitude is why this is called 'quadrature' amplitude modulation.

 |  Bits  |   I   |   Q   | Amplitude (sqrt(I^2 + Q^2)) |
 |--------|-------|-------|-----------------------------|